What Is a Criminal Threat Charge?

 Now he was just arrested and charged with felony criminal threat for yelling at his wife that he was going to kill her in front of her children.
 If Michael is now found guilty of making felony criminal threats against his wife, he will have his second strike felony.
 If Michael is sentenced to the middle term of two years his prison term will automatically double to four years.
 Not only will his prison term double but he will have to serve at least 80% of the four years before he can be released.

-Misdemeanor Criminal Threat
+Misdemeanor Criminal Threat in California

 The elements of the crime are the same for a misdemeanor or felony criminal threat.
 The difference comes if a defendant is found guilty and what the punishment will be.
 Misdemeanor convictions are never punished by more than one year in county jail.
 The fines and fees imposed in misdemeanor criminal threat cases are also much lower than a felony case.
 Most important to a defendant is that a misdemeanor offense will allow any jail time to be served with custody credits.